YinHK-gameDev/unity-learn/input/Input System/Input Action Assets.md

 ### Picking Controls

-The most important property of any Binding is the control path.
+The most important property of any Binding is the **control path**.
 To edit it, open the **Path** drop-down list.
 This displays a Control picker window.

 ![](./img/InputControlPicker.png)